Lily ChanFounder, Asian Focus Corporation

 Yu-Pei’s passion for real estate continues even after relocation.
 She started her real estate practice in 2014 and continues helping others navigate the unpredictable tides of a real estate transaction.
 Her international work experience and multilingual skill has further earned her a certification from NAR as an international property specialist.
 She served the board of the Triangle International Council (TIC) of REALTORS in 2015-16, during which TIC was recognized by NAR with “GOLD” Global Business Council Achievement Award.

 Beside real estates, she is an active volunteer in local communities and schools.
-She is currently program manager for the Triangle Area Dragon Boat Festival and Kiwanis Advisor for Keyclub.
 Currently resides in Cary, NC with her family, she strives to continue providing services and pay it forward.

 Gregoria Smith, PhDSecretary General